-Jean-René Fourtou is Chairman of the Supervisory Board of Canal+ Group and of the Bordeaux University Foundation, France.
+Jean-René Fourtou is Chairman of the Bordeaux University Foundation, France.
 He also serves as a Board member of Sanofi-Aventis, France and of Maroc Télécom, Morocco.

 Daniel Borel

 Daniel Borel is the co-founder of Logitech.
 He served as Chairman and CEO of Logitech S.A. from 1982 to 1988 and of Logitech International S.A. from 1992 to 1998.
 Since 1998, he has served as